A Lipschitz spaces view of infinitely wide shallow neural networks: Compactness in KRu -norm

 for which, using \eqref{eq:otformula}, we can estimate $\|\rho_j\|_{\KR} < |\mu(E_j)|\eps/3$ and

 where we have used \eqref{eq:ptight} and \eqref{eq:mark}.
 Since $r$ was still to be chosen, let us fix it as

-This shows that we can approximate any balanced $\mu \in B^p$ by a measure supported in finitely many points.
+This shows that we can approximate any balanced $\mu \in B^p$ by a measure supported on finitely many points.
 To simplify further into a finite set, we need to quantize the amounts that these points are charged with.
-For this, fix $q \in \Z$ with
+For this, fix $q \in \Z$ with $q > \frac{3r}{\eps} \big( m(r,\eps) + 2 \big)$, so that $1/q$ is the smallest possible increment of mass.
+With it we define